References

 Standards, specifications, and scanners

 Open for Agents sits inside a wider web ecosystem.
-These references describe the standards, drafts, validators, and technical thinking that shape agent-readable WordPress publishing.
+These references describe the standards, drafts, validators, and technical thinking that shape agent-ready WordPress publishing.

 Standards and specifications